Accenture/reactive-interaction-gateway/docs/api-gateway.md

 ## API Endpoint Configuration

 The configuration should be passed at startup.
 Additionally, RIG provides an API to add, change or remove routes at runtime.
 These changes are replicated throughout the cluster, but they are not persisted; that is, if all RIG nodes are shut down, any changes to the proxy configuration are lost.
-Check out the [Advanced API documentation](api-gateway-synchronization.md) to learn more.
+Check out the [API Gateway Synchronization](api-gateway-synchronization.md) to learn more.

 To pass the configuration at startup, RIG uses an environment variable called `PROXY_CONFIG_FILE`.
 This variable can be used to either pass the _path_ to an existing JSON file, or to directly pass the configuration as a JSON string.
 Let's configure a simple endpoint to show how this works.

 > The configuration JSON (file) holds a list of API definitions.
-Refer to the [API documentation](./api-gateway-management.md) for details.
+Refer to the [API Gateway Management](./api-gateway-management.md) for details.

 We define an endpoint configuration like this: